Award-winning actress Marta Dusseldorp has worked extensively in theatre, film and television and is one of Australia’s most recognised actresses.

 Her numerous other television credits include the six-part Blackjack telemovies opposite Colin Friels, Devil’s Dust, and the award-winning mini-series After the Deluge.
 Recently Marta appeared in the ABCTV mini-series Stateless opposite Cate Blanchett and Wentworth for FOXTEL.

 Marta has a wealth of experience on stage including being a member of Sydney Theatre Company’s Actor’s Company where she received a Helpmann Award for her role in Shakespeare’s War of the Roses.
 Other STC highlights include Victory, The Lost Echo, Serpent’s Teeth, Mother Courage, The Crucible and Never Did Me Any Harm (STC/Force Majeure).
 For Malthouse Theatre: Journal of the Plague Year/Ham Funeral, MTC – Three Sisters and The Balcony, Company B’s international tour of Cloudstreet.
-Most recently she starred to great acclaim in Melbourne Theatre Company’s A Doll’s House: Part 2, Gloria for the Griffin Theatre, Scenes from a Marriage at Queensland Theatre, The Deep Blue Sea for STC and performing in Archipelago Productions’ sell out seasons of Venus and Adonis and The Bleeding Tree at Hobart’s Theatre Royal.
+Most recently she starred to great acclaim in Melbourne Theatre Company’s A Doll’s House: Part 2, Gloria for the Griffin Theatre, Scenes from a Marriage at Queensland Theatre, The Deep Blue Sea for STC and performing in Archipelago Productions’ sell out seasons of Venus and Adonis, The Bleeding Tree at Hobart’s Theatre Royal and Jean Genet’s The Maids at the Playhouse Theatre.

 Her film credits include Paul Cox’s award-winning Innocence, John Curran’s Praise, Bruce Beresford’s Paradise Road, Jonathan Teplitzky’s Burning Man and Ellie & Abbie directed by Monica Zanetti.

-She is on the boards of Creative Island in Tasmania, the Dusseldorp Forum and the Screen Export Advisory Council for Screen Producer’s Australia.
-Marta is also part of the 26Ten Coalition.
+She is on the boards of the Dusseldorp Forum and the Screen Export Advisory Council for Screen Producer’s Australia.